-Fundraising activities within the trust in 2022/2023 continued to thrive, particularly with the introduction of the NMPAT Music School now being based at Sir Christopher Hatton Academy.
-Monitoring of all fundraising activities will take place on a regular basis by the Director of Finance and Operations which will be reported to the Board of Directors Finance and Premises subcommittee.
+Fundraising activities within the Trust in 2023/24 continued to thrive through the Trust's vibrant community lettings of its academy facilities.
+Monitoring of all fundraising activities takes place on a regular basis by the Director of Finance and Operations which are reported to the Board of Directors Finance and Premises subcommittee.

-Two academies within the trust have established Parent / Home School Associations which operate as independent charities to raise funds for the benefit of the students within those academies.
+Two academies within the Trust have established Parent/Home School Associations which operate as independent charities to raise funds for the benefit of the students within those academies.